aurelia/aurelia/README.md

 <p if.bind="quest">Now set forth ${quest.toLowerCase()}!</p>
 ```

 This example shows you some of the powerful features of the aurelia binding syntax.
-To learn further, please [see our documentation](docs/user-docs).
+To learn further, please [see our documentation](https://docs.aurelia.io/).

 Feeling excited?
 Check out how to use `makes` to get started in the next section.

+Note: *Please keep in mind that Aurelia 2 is still in pre-alpha.* A number of features and use cases around the public API are still untested and there will be a few more breaking changes.

 ## Getting Started